zsteinkamp/m4l-zs-Faderboard3/README.md

 ## TODO

-* Add optional looping.
-* Musical scale presets.
+* Musical scale or interval presets.
 * Timestretch control (global? per-voice?)

 ## Changelog

+* 2022-02-15 De-Click control to avoid clicks at loop boundaries.
 * 2022-01-16 Allow for multiple instances of the device in one Live Set.
 * 2022-01-15 Proper Push / Push2 integration.
 * 2022-01-11 touchOSC definition file (zs-Faderboard3.tosc)